-It would be impossible to list the sheer plentitude of tattoo options and inspiration, as truly the tattoo’s image is as unique as the individual who selects it.
+It would be impossible to list the sheer plentitude of tattoo options and inspiration, as truly a tattoo design is as unique as the individual who selects it.
 One thing is certain: a tattoo is a lifelong commitment, and what we wear under the skin will no doubt accompany us to the end.

 The question therefore remains: what is sacred to you?
 What emblem speaks of your own struggles and triumphs, as well as your humor and penchant for living life to its fullest?
 Do you live–and ink–boldly, large and out loud, or conversely prefer the smaller, subtler mysteries that linger seductively on the peripheral?

-Clothes may not make the man, but the ink he commits to certain does.
-And where tattoos are concerned, the only rule is to stay true to the man you are, and are no doubt striving to become.
-With that said, go ahead and explore these top 50 best different tattoo styles below featuring the most popular types and kinds throughout the course of history.
+Clothes may not make the man, but the ink he commits to certainly does.
+And where tattoo art is concerned, the only rule is to stay true to the man you are and are no doubt striving to become.
+With that said, go ahead and explore these top 50 best different tattoo styles featuring the most popular types and kinds throughout the course of history.

 It’s “in your face” ink.
 If you want body art that stands out and grabs attention, then this is it.
-While the skin might be flat/curved, artists today can bring virtually any image you have in mind to life.
+While the skin might be flat/curved, artists today can bring virtually any tattoo idea you have in mind to life.
 Three-dimensional tattoos take modern ink styles to an entirely new level.
-From city skylines to cartoon characters, geometric shapes and beyond, if you want a tattoo to truly “pop”, 3D is the way to go.
+From city skylines to cartoon characters, geometric shapes, and beyond, if you want a tattoo to truly “pop,” 3D is the way to go.

-Do you lean more to the creative/artistic side?
+Do you lean more toward the creative/artistic side?
 Consider going with an abstract tattoo style.
-While abstract designs are fun to look at, their best feature can be found with their hidden meaning.
+While abstract tattoos are fun to look at, their best feature can be found in their hidden meaning.

-In fact, a lot of people get anatomical tattoos to remember broken bones from athletic injuries, mountain biking, car accidents and beyond.
+In fact, a lot of people get anatomical tattoos to remember broken bones from athletic injuries, mountain biking, car accidents, and beyond.
 They can hold a whole host of meanings.
-Even an anatomical pair of lungs can server as a symbol of being a lung cancer survivor.
+Even an anatomical pair of lungs can serve as a symbol of being a lung cancer survivor.

-If you like gears or just the Terminator movie franchise, then you’ll love biomechanical tattoo styles.
-These often 3D styles feature gears, wires, metal pieces, and much more all connected below the skin’s surface.
+If you like gears or just the Terminator movie franchise, then you’ll love the biomechanical .
+Often rendered in 3D , feature gears, wires, metal pieces, and much more, all connected below the skin’s surface.

 Perhaps you have always wanted an electronic robot arm or leg but simply couldn’t afford one.
 Here’s your chance to get one.

-For when you want your artwork to do all the speaking, black and grey tattoo styles are a fine choice.
-Heavily shaded body art while not colorful, can still make a significant impression.
-Just take note of the design above, even without a single drop of color, this piece is absolutely jaw-dropping to look at.
+When you want your artwork to do all the speaking, black and styles are a fine choice.
+Heavily shaded , while not colorful, can still make a significant impression.
+Just take note of the design below; even without a single drop of color, this piece is absolutely jaw-dropping.

 7. Blackwork / Blackout

-Traditional tribal tattoos aren’t your style?
+Traditional aren’t your ?
 Then consider post-modern patterns found in blackwork and blackout designs.
-While it is one form of tattoo style, it blackwork tattoos combine elements from other styles including geometric, line, negative space, dotwork, and beyond.
+While it is one form of , combine elements from other styles including geometric, line, negative space, dotwork, and beyond.

-In reality, a blackwork tattoo can be as unique as you want to make it.
-Even traditional tribal ink can be enhanced by surrounding it with solid black ink for a more bolder and modern look.
+In reality, a blackwork can be as unique as you want to make it.
+Even traditional tribal ink can be enhanced by surrounding it with solid for a bolder and more modern look.

 8. Blast Over

-Have a fading colorful tattoo?
-Throw a bird, skull or any other design you want over it in black ink and you’ve just discovered the blast over style.
+Have a fading colorful ?
+Throw a bird, skull, or any other design you want over it in and you’ve just discovered the blast over .
 Let’s face it, tattoos are forever but your perception of the world is always changing.

-While technically a cover-up tattoo style, the true invention of blast over ink comes from those who have too much body art but simply want ink.
-When sace is short, blast over tattoos are a great way to add another layer of artwork over an already full canvas of skin.
+While technically a cover-up , the true invention of blast over ink comes from those who have too much but simply want ink.
+When space is limited, blast over tattoos are a great way to add another layer of artwork over an already full canvas of skin.

 9. Broken Glass

-While not super popular outside of the gangster and pocket watch realm, the broken glass trend is catching on.
-This type of 3D effect can be placed over virtually any design you want, adding more visual interest to your body art.
+While not super popular outside of the gangster and pocket watch realm, the broken glass is catching on.
+This type of 3D effect can be placed over virtually any design you want, adding more visual interest to your .

 10. Paint Brush Stroke

-The paintbrush stroke tattoo style offers a serious level of uniqueness.
-Unlike a traditional tattoo, this style can be nearly impossible to replicate thanks to its different variations in watercolor and gradient design.
+The paintbrush stroke offers a serious level of uniqueness.
+Unlike a , this can be nearly impossible to replicate thanks to its different variations in watercolor and gradient design.

-Most commonly, you’ll find the paintbrush stroke style being used for things like the Enso symbol or OM symbol.
-More modern artists are pushing the limits of this style by doing more than just symbols and instead opting for designs like rose flowers, sailing ships and beyond.
+Most commonly, you’ll find the paintbrush stroke being used for things like the Enso symbol or OM symbol.
+More modern artists are pushing the limits of this by doing more than just symbols and instead opting for designs like rose flowers, sailing ships, and beyond.

 Cool knots and complex curves are what you’ll find when it comes to Celtic tattoo styles.
 While you can’t travel back to the Iron Age to tour badges of honor found on warriors from Celtic tribal societies, you can, however, do something else.

-For inspiration just seek out The Irish Book of Kells and you’ll find plenty of interwoven and interlocking knotwork.
-In terms of popularity, the Celtic cross is by far one of the most popular designs, while bears, dragons, owls, and wolves are commonly used as well.
+For inspiration, just seek out The Irish Book of Kells and you’ll find plenty of interwoven and interlocking knotwork.
+In terms of popularity, the Celtic cross is by far one of the most popular designs.
+Bears, dragons, owls, and wolves are commonly used as tattoo art as well.

-Perhaps one of my favorite types of tattoo styles, Chicano body art is truly breathtaking.
-If you’ve ever seen this style applied to designs with statues of Greek gods then you’ll know just how captivating it is to look at.
+Perhaps one of my favorite types of styles, Chicano is truly breathtaking.
+If you’ve ever seen this applied to designs with statues of Greek gods, you’ll know just how captivating it is to look at.

-Known for their cornucopia of Hispanic themes, Chicano tattoos feature everything from the Day of the Dead sugar skulls to The Blessed Virgin Mary, Jesus Christ and beyond.
-Of course, you’ll also find everything from guns and gangsters to money roses and clocks, all themed with the iconic Chicano style in today’s day and age.
+Known for their cornucopia of Hispanic themes, feature everything from the Day of the Dead sugar skulls to The Blessed Virgin Mary, Jesus Christ, and beyond.
+Of course, you’ll also find everything from guns and gangsters to money roses and clocks, all themed with the iconic Chicano in today’s day and age.

 Dotwork tattoos beg for closer inspection, which is where the artistry shines!
-From simple to complex, dotwork showcases one level of talent from afar, and another up close.
-Images, cuffs, or sleeves look great at first glance, but on closer inspection, reveal surprising details.
-Each is created solely with a multitude of dots, rather than full lines or fill.
+From simple to complex, the dotwork showcases one level of talent from afar, and another up close.
+Images, cuffs, or sleeves look great at first glance but, on closer inspection, reveal surprising details.
+Each dotwork is created solely with a multitude of dots, rather than or fill.

-Based on the most basic of shapes, geometric tattoos are anything but!
-Squares, circles, triangles, and polygons come together in abstract images, mandalas, or low-poly models.
+Based on the most basic of shapes, are anything but! like squares, circles, triangles, and polygons come together in abstract images, mandalas, or low-poly models.
 There is no limit to the possibilities.

 Glitch tattoos remind us to question our reality.
 Like an old VHS tape with tracking issues, glitch tattoos are flawed or glitched in some way.
 Zig-zagging or offset lines obscure parts of the image and suggest that, despite our outward appearances, we are all flawed in our own ways.

-Take your tattoo to new levels with glow in the dark ink.
+Take your to new levels with glow-in-the-dark ink.
 Ultraviolet (UV) ink absorbs light during the day and glows when darkness falls.
 Use it to highlight your existing ink or to add artwork that is only visible at night.

-Adding a gradient to your tattoo as the background, or as the primary color scheme, adds a degree of softness not easily achieved with solid borders.
+Adding a gradient to your as the background or as the primary color scheme adds a degree of softness not easily achieved with solid borders.

 Lover of graffiti art?
-Showcase your own tags with a graffiti tattoo.
+Showcase your own tags with a graffiti .